Image

 For more information, email Internal Funding staff.

-Second round of funded projects
+Second round of funded faculty

-Chosen from Research Council Grant proposals submitted by the Oct.
+Chosen from Research Council grant proposals submitted by the Oct.
 9, 2023, deadline.
 Read about first-round grant recipients.

 ARTS, HUMANITIES, SOCIAL AND BEHAVIORAL SCIENCES